Pat Richards

 Pat Richards (born 27 February 1982) is a former professional rugby league footballer.
 An Ireland international er, he played in the National Rugby League for Sydney clubs the Parramatta Eels and the Wests Tigers, with whom he won the 2005 NRL Premiership, and the Wigan Warriors and the Catalans Dragons in the Super League, winning the 2010 and 2013 Super League Grand Finals with the former.
 While in Super League, Richards won the Man of Steel award in 2010 and is the highest overseas points-scorer in the competition's history.
+He is a cousin of UFC superstar Conor McGregor.

 Early life

 Born in Liverpool, New South Wales, Australia to Irish parents.
 Richards attended St Therese Primary School and Westfields Sports High School.
 He played junior rugby league for the Cabramatta club.
 Richards was an accomplished cricketer before deciding to take up rugby league on a full time basis.

 Club career

 Parramatta Eels (2000–2003)

 Richards played for Parramatta Eels between 2000 and 2003.
 In 2001 he was unable to play in the grand final due to a broken leg.
 After the 2003 season Richards moved to Wests Tigers after being told by Parramatta coach Brian Smith that he was unwanted for the next season and that he should focus on his cricketing career and forget Rugby League altogether.